What to Consider Before Buying a Boat or Selecting a Broker

 What should I look for when selecting a Yacht broker?

 Always make sure a yacht broker is licensed with DBW.
-To find a reputable licensed yacht broker, consult the department’s website at http://www.dbw.ca.gov/YnSbrokers_dir.aspx.
+To find a reputable licensed yacht broker, consult the division’s website at http://www.dbw.ca.gov/YnSbrokers_dir.aspx.

 What is a sea trial and how important is it?